 Although the ACA assisted in insuring nearly 20 million people, there are still millions who’ve chosen to remain uninsured because the full cost of ACA health insurance is too expensive for many individuals and families.
 Luckily, there are several affordable alternatives to consider that might help save you money and give you health coverage.

-These plans are called Non-Qualified, or Non-ACA plans since they do not meet ACA’s standards, but still offer plenty of coverage at lower prices.
-They are also commonly referred to as Non-Obamacare or Non-Marketplace health insurance plans.
-Here’s what you need to know
+These plans are called Non ACA health insurance plans, or Non-Qualified plans since they do not meet the Affordable Care Act’s standards, but still offer plenty of coverage at lower prices.
+Non ACA health plans are also commonly referred to as Non-Obamacare or Non-Marketplace health insurance plans.
+Here’s what you need to know.

 ACA compliant (or “qualified”) plans cover the required ten essential health benefits, which include services for preventive care, maternity, mental health and, substance abuse assistance.